RoyalIcing/Chassis/Carthage/Checkouts/Grain/README.md

 ## Using existing asynchronous libraries

-Grain can create tasks for existing asychronous libraries, such as NSURLSession.
+Syrup can create tasks for existing asychronous libraries, such as NSURLSession.
 Use the `.future` task, and resolve the value, or resolve throwing an error.

 ```swift